MicrosoftDocs/sdk-api/sdk-api-src/content/functiondiscoveryapi/nn-functiondiscoveryapi-ifunctiondiscoverynotification.md

 ---
 UID: NN:functiondiscoveryapi.IFunctionDiscoveryNotification
 title: IFunctionDiscoveryNotification (functiondiscoveryapi.h)
-description: This interface is implemented by the client program to support asynchronous queries and is called by Function Discovery to notify the client program when a function instance that meets the query parameters has been added or removed.
+description: This interface is implemented by the client program to support asynchronous queries and is called by Function Discovery to notify the client program when a function instance that meets the query parameters has been added or removed.helpviewer_keywords: ["IFunctionDiscoveryNotification","IFunctionDiscoveryNotification interface","IFunctionDiscoveryNotification interface","described","functiondiscoveryapi/IFunctionDiscoveryNotification","ncd.ifunctiondiscoverynotification"]
 old-location: ncd\ifunctiondiscoverynotification.htm
 tech.root: FunDisc
 ms.assetid: 1819fe08-b151-482d-8e2c-1d599fd15609